Amazon Prime Day 2022 starts on July 12—shop the 10 best early Amazon deals today

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed: Amazon Prime Day 2022: Early deals you can shop now
+This article originally appeared on Reviewed: Amazon Prime Day 2022: Deals have arrived early, shop the sale now